-Abingdon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Abingdon is a decidedly white-collar town, with fully 85.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Abingdon is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Abingdon who work in management occupations (14.11%), office and administrative support (12.38%), and sales jobs (9.51%).
+There are especially a lot of people living in Abingdon who work in office and administrative support (12.60%), sales jobs (11.30%), and management occupations (11.28%).

 Also of interest is that Abingdon has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Abingdon in 2010 was $37,187, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $148,748 for a family of four.
+The per capita income in Abingdon in 2018 was $42,516, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $170,064 for a family of four.

 The most common language spoken in Abingdon is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.